-Fantasy author Selina R. Gonzalez has mountains in her blood and dreams that top 14,000 feet.
-She loves swords (including lightsabers), fantasy, costumes, bread, medieval history, superheroes, faux leather, things that sparkle, snark, dogs, and Jesus—not in that order.
+Fantasy author Selina R. Gonzalez Selina R. Gonzalez is a Colorado local with mountains in her blood and dreams that top 14,000 feet.
+She loves swords, fantasy, costumes, bread, history, castles, superheroes, things that sparkle, snark, dogs, dragons, and Jesus—not in that order.

 You can keep up to date on all Selina’s publishing news, as well as get a free ebook, by subscribing to her newsletter.